inspiredlabs/inspiredlabs/site/content/advanced/index.md

 ### Updating workflow and business model

-Simply put, templates were put into place to make rapid business decisions and accelerate work-flow.
-These aimed to give sales flexability, yet remain profitable by enforcing positive constraints for the art&nbsp;department.
+Simply put areas of the business were reduced to templates.
+When in place, they expediate business decisions, accelerate work-flow and increase flexability.
+By enforcing constraints there can be improvements to&nbsp;profitability.

 ### All-round technical artist